A stellar dynamical mass measurement of an inactive black hole at redshift 2: Acknowledgments

-To map the stellar mass-to-light ratio $(M_*/L)_{\rm MW}$, which we used to model the stellar mass distribution, we simultaneously fit the 7-band photometry and the spectra from $\lambda_{\rm rest} = 0.36$--1.02~$\mu$m.
+To map the stellar mass-to-light ratio $(M_*/L)_{\rm MW}$, which we use to model the stellar mass distribution (see below), we simultaneously fitted the seven-band photometry and the spectra from $\lambda_{\rm rest} = 0.36$ to 1.02~µm.
 We allowed the models to be modulated by a multiplicative polynomial with order $N_{\rm mult} = 3$ to mitigate flux calibration errors.
-In each spatial bin, we measured $(M_* / L)_{\rm MW}$ in the F200W filter ($\lambda_{\rm rest} \approx 0.68$~$\mu$m).
-Fig.~\ref{fig:example_spec_fits} demonstrates the high quality of the data and models.
+In each spatial bin, we measured $(M_* / L)_{\rm MW}$ in the F200W filter shifted by a factor $(1 + z_{\rm sys})^{-1}$ (to $\lambda_{\rm rest} \approx 0.68$~µm).
+Fig.~\ref{fig:example_spec_fits} compares the resulting data and models.